SingleDevOps/justeatassessment/README.md

 ## DisplayPage

 ### Light Mode

+Four data points are shown: name and rating on the top, laying horizontally. cuisines and address on the bottom, laying vertically.
 <img src="https://i.postimg.cc/3JW0rY7F/Display-Page-Lightmode.png" alt="alt text" title="DisplayPage, LightMode">

 ### Dark Mode
 <img src="https://i.postimg.cc/wvVRMB70/Display-Page-Darkmode.png" alt="alt text" title="DisplayPage, DarkMode">

+# Testing Procedure

 # Assumptions & Things not clear
 The definition of "restaurant" is not specified.
 There are non-restaurants in the “restaurants” list, such as pharmacies and convenience stores.
 I assume that all entries are "restaurant" by definition.